 “However, if our counterparts in the alliance tell us every time, ‘Yes, we will gather in the NATO-Russia Council, but we will only discuss Ukraine,’ that will be a continuation of this paranoid aggressive policy.
 NATO has nothing to do with efforts on the Ukrainian settlement,” Lavrov said according to TASS.
 “If the essence of these ideas is using the NATO-Russia Council for another confrontation, we do not want to indulge in such games.”

-Posted by Gordon Duff, Senior Editor on April 1, 2017, With 2507 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on April 1, 2017, With 2550 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.